Atrioventricular septal defect

 - trisomy 18 (Edwards syndrome): may be present in up to 25 % of cases 7

 - may be present in up to 10% of cases of asplenia (Ivemark) syndrome 4

 Plain chest radiographic features are often not specific but may show have cardiomegaly +/- features of pulmonary hypertension and mitral valve insufficiency.

-Allows direct visualisation of the defect spectrum and often a large defect of the midline heart structures are seen.
-Colour Doppler often aids in further visualisation of the central opening.
+Allows direct visualization of the defect spectrum and often a large defect of the midline heart structures are seen.
+Color Doppler often aids in further visualization of the central opening.

 An AVSD can give a classical "Gooseneck" sign on a lateral left ventricular angiogram 3.

-Allows direct visualisation of defect spectrum.
+Allows direct visualization of defect spectrum.
 Can be superior in assessing cardiac chamber dimensions and to assess the presence/extent of ventricular hypoplasia which is a determinant of surgical risk.